resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 From the beginning, we've always wanted to push the limits on the production quality of all our broadcasts.
 And for this season, we decided to innovate by providing a customised, editable broadcast dashboard.

 This post outlines how we managed to put our simple, yet powerful broadcast overlays together.
-It is mostly meant for the technically-minded, but it's laid out so that everyone can still grasp the basics.
+It is mostly meant for the technically-minded, so there will be a lot of code.
+However, I try to lay it out so that everyone can still grasp the basics.

 ## Design + implementation